Changing Visitation or "Parenting Time"

 The court will rule on your motion and let you know its decision, often the same day.
 The court may also issue a written order concerning this, which will then be the order (decision) in effect in your case.

 The State of Colorado also offers instructions to filling out the forms.
-Links to these instructions as well as any forms you may need can be found here.
+Links to these instructions as well as any forms you may need can be found by clicking here.